Grumpoo/dots/README.md

 </details>

-Once we have all the shit downloaded/installed, it's time for <b>step 2</b>.
+Once we have all the stuff downloaded/installed, it's time for <b>step 2</b>.

 <details>
 <summary>Copying the files to the appropriate locations:</summary>